Mode8fx/SuDokuL/README.md

 2. Extract the above ZIP files into a folder called SDL2, which should be located in the SuDokuLVS2019 directory.
 3. From there, use the Visual Studio project file from the repo with Visual Studio 2019.
 #### Wii U
 Install devkitPro, Wii U Toolkit, and SDL2 for Wii U, then build with CMake.
-I've included a `make_wii_u.sh` file for convenience once you have everything installed (make sure you change the directory in this file to your appropriate SuDokuL directory).
+I've included a `make_wii_u.sh` file for convenience once you have everything installed.
 #### Vita
 Install VitaSDK, then build with CMake.
-I've included a `make_vita.sh` file for convenience once you have everything installed (make sure you change the directory in this file to your appropriate SuDokuL directory).
+I've included a `make_vita.sh` file for convenience once you have everything installed.
 #### Switch
 Install devkitPro and switch-portlibs (which includes SDL2 for Switch), rename `Makefile_switch` to `Makefile`, then build with make.